confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 );
 ```

 This creates a new stream named `s1` with three columns: `k`, `v1`, and `v2`.
 The column `k` is designated as the key of this stream, which controls which partition each row is stored in.
-When the data is stored, it will be serialized in the JSON format.
+When the data is stored, the value portion of each row's underlying Kafka record will be serialized in the JSON format.

 Under the covers, each stream corresponds to a Kafka topic with a registered schema.
 If the backing topic for a stream doesn't exist when you declare it, ksqlDB creates it on your behalf, as in the example above.